 - Whistleblower and Retaliation Claims John has successfully represented a number of physicians who have been discriminated or retaliated against as a result of their willingness to bring to light unlawful or harmful practices by their employers or the hospitals where they have privileges.
 For example, John represented a physician in a dispute with a hospital concerning the summary suspension of the physician’s privileges after the physician brought to light quality of care issues in his department.
 The physician sued as a whistleblower under California Health & Safety Code section 1278.5 and for discrimination against him in violation of the California Unruh Civil Rights Act.
 In Armin v.
 Riverside Community Hospital, 5 Cal.App.5th 810 (2016), the California Court of Appeal ruled that the physician’s lawsuit against the hospital was permitted to move forward notwithstanding the pendency of a peer review investigation.

 - Wrongful Termination Defended San Bernardino medical group in a wrongful termination action brought by a former physician employee.
 The case settled favorably for the medical group on the eve of trial.
+In a separate case, John defended the former CEO of a health clinic who was sued, along with the clinic, by an employee alleging wrongful termination and other employment-related claims relating to his termination.
+John obtained a favorable settlement for the former CEO.

 - ASC Transactions and Operations John represents many ambulatory surgery centers and handles a variety of their needs, from initial formation to litigation over reimbursement and every step between.
 For example, John represented the buyer of an ASC in the preparation of the transaction documents, including the purchase agreement and lease agreement, and prepared the ASC’s operating agreement, the medical staff bylaws, licensing agreements, marketing agreements, anesthesia services agreements, and the physician membership agreements.
 John is well versed in the unique requirements for complying with the Medicare ASC safe-harbor to the Anti-Kickback Statute, and counsels his ASC clients on creative solutions to increasing surgeon involvement and referrals without running afoul of the fraud and abuse laws.
 John also drafted the ASCs’ patient intake documentation, including assignment of benefits and physician ownership disclosures, and has also advised and provided training regarding policies and procedures that will maximize insurance reimbursement while reducing the risk of audits and payment disputes.
+John also has represented ASCs in Medicare audits.
+For example, John and his team successfully convinced CMS not to terminate the ASC’s Medicare agreement following several surveys in which numerous deficiencies were found.
+John worked closely with the ASC and its consultant to correct the deficiencies and draw up a corrective action plan that eased the surveyor’s concerns.

 - Board Investigations Represented a physician in a Medical Board investigation in which a patient complained of inappropriate contact.
 John was able to get the Board to close the case without bringing any accusation or disciplinary action.
 In another recent matter, John represented a therapist that was being investigated by the Board of Behavioral Science as a result of a complaint submitted by the therapist’s former employer.
 John was able to get the investigation dropped by writing a single letter that demonstrated the baselessness of the employer’s allegations.